Benjamin Sanford

 He graduated cum laude from Duke University School of Law in 2015, where he was a teaching assistant in the appellate litigation course.
 At Duke, Daniel focused his academic and extracurricular activities on religious liberty — including independent research on conscience protections for religiously affiliated law schools.
 He received his B.A. in economics, cum laude, from Brigham Young University in 2012.
 He also spent two years as a missionary in Brazil and speaks fluent Portuguese.

 Daniel is married to the love of his life, Alexis.
-They live in Utah, where Alexis owns a floral design business and teaches piano lessons.
-They love making music together, camping, and playing with their adorable dog, Scout.
+They love making music together, camping, and playing with their adorable dog.

 William Haun